clarkparsia/sbol/index.md

 ![designer](images/designer.png)

 ## Using SBOL Designer plugin in Geneious

+[Geneious](http://www.geneious.com/) is a very popular DNA, RNA and protein sequence alignment, assembly and analysis software platform, integrating bioinformatic and molecular biology tools into a simple interface.
+SBOL designer can be used as a Geneious plugin that allows users to visualize the sequences created in Geneious using SBOL visual icons, edit the design using the SBOL view, and see the results immediately inside Geneious.

 SBOL Designer plugin has been tested with Geneious 5.5 and later.
 To install the plugin, start Geneious, go to Tools->Plugins menu option, click "Install plugin from a gplugin file" and select